Eligio Perucca: Scientific achievements

 Upon arriving at the University of Turin, Perucca launched into the study of polarized light.
 In 1913 he invented a sensitive light meter known as the Bilamina de Bravais-Perucca, which is still highly regarded for its precision.

 In a paper published in 1919, Perucca reported an experiment which produced optical rotatory dispersion (ORD) as a result of passing linearly polarized light through colored crystals of sodium chlorate.
 Perucca was attempting to replicate a nineteenth-century experiment (1860) in which amethyst exhibited optical activity in the visible light spectrum.
 He used a readily-available substitute for the amethyst.
 Sodium chlorate is chiral as a crystal, but in its natural (undyed) state is transparent and does not exhibit enhanced optical activity, so Perucca added an organic dye (an equilibrium racemic mixture of a triarylmethane textile dye then known as extra China blue).
 His goal was to see if addition of the organic dye on the crystalline structure would induce enhanced optical activity (rotation) of light in the 500-600 nm absorption band on the otherwise optically inactive dye.

 Perucca reported that the dyed crystal did exhibit the desired optical rotation.
-However, because his report was not widely distributed, his discovery of this stereochemistry effect was not attributed to him, and when it was later studied by Paul Pfeiffer in Germany beginning in 1931 and reported in the literature, the effect eventually became known as the Pfeiffer Effect.
+However, because his report was not widely distributed, his discovery of this stereochemistry effect was not attributed to him, and when it was later studied by Paul Pfeiffer in Germany beginning in 1931 and reported in the literature, the effect eventually became known as the Pfeiffer effect.

 Perucca's experiment was the forerunner of another field of study which arose in the 1970s, in connection with enantioselective adsorption of racemic mixtures on inorganic crystals.
 This study was a basic tool in determining the origin of the homochirality of life - scientists are still trying to determine why present earth-based life is based almost exclusively on L-enantiomers, popularly known as left-handed proteins.

 During his tenure at the Turin Polytechnic, Perucca studied the Volta Effect, measuring with high precision the electronegativity between pairs of dissimilar metals.
-He was able to establish a theoretical correlation between the Volta Effect and the Peltier Effect.
-In 1928 he discovered that Enrico Fermi's theory on free electrons could be used to predict the constants of the photoelectric effect and thermionic effect in Volta's and Peltier's equations.
+He was able to establish a theoretical correlation between the Volta Effect and the Peltier effect.
+In 1928 he discovered that Enrico Fermi's theory on the Fermi gas could be used to predict the constants of the photoelectric effect and thermionic effect in Volta's and Peltier's equations.

 In 1930 Perucca turned his attention to the photoelectric effect.
 He developed a new type of electric-current/voltage measuring device called the Elettrometro di Perucca which was highly sensitive.